astronomer/docs/astro/cli/authenticate-to-clouds.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-When you develop Apache Airflow DAGs locally with the Astro CLI, testing your DAGs with data that's local to your computer is the easiest way to get started.
-However, as your data pipelines grow and become business critical, you might need to test DAGs locally with data from your organization that is stored in data services on the cloud.
+When you develop Apache Airflow DAGs locally with the Astro CLI, testing with local data is the easiest way to get started.
+With more complex data pipelines, you might need to test DAGs locally with data that's stored in the cloud.
 For example, you might need to:

-- Test your DAGs using Airflow connections that are stored in a secrets backend like AWS Secrets Manager.
-- Test your DAGs with data that's stored in an Amazon Redshift instance on AWS.
-- Test your DAGs with data that's stored in an Azure Blob storage instance on Azure.

-To access data services on the cloud while developing locally with the Astro CLI, Astronomer recommends exporting your cloud account user credentials into a secure configuration file and adding that configuration file to your Astro project.
-When you test DAGs locally, you can then reference
+To access data on the cloud while developing locally with the Astro CLI, export your cloud account user credentials to a secure configuration file and mount that file in the Docker containers running your local Airflow environment.
+After you configure this file, you can connect your cloud without needing to configure additional credentials in Airflow connections.

 ## Setup